-Department: Dermatology Work Schedule/Hours: Monday-Friday/8:30-5p/40 hours Location: Sibley Memorial Hospital Personnel area: School of Medicine
+Location: East Baltimore Campus Personnel area: School of Medicine

-The Department of Dermatology is currently seeking a Dermatology Technician Assistant to work at the Sibley Memorial Hospital in Washington, DC.
-With close supervision and instruction, dependent on clinical need, this position assist the Dermatologists at Sibley Memorial Hospital with patient care which may include but is not limited to the list below:
+The positions primary location is at Sibley Memorial Hospital in Washington, DC.
+With close supervision and instruction, dependent on clinical need, will learn to assist the Dermatologists at Sibley Memorial Hospital with patient care which may include but is not limited to the list below:

-Anticipate the needs of patients as indicated by the Epic schedule;
+Anticipate needs of patients as indicated by the Epic schedule

 Demonstrate competence in identifying individual patients when escorting to exam room